 Yes, several season passes are available.
 Check out Hours of Operation and Tollgate Fees

 Seeing Big Foot is certainly unpredictable.
-However, you can see the Bigfoot Crossing sign just after the Crowe Gulch Picnic Grounds – just before Mile Marker 4.
+However, you can see the Bigfoot Crossing sign shortly after the Crowe Gulch Picnic Grounds – just before Mile Marker 4.

 Learn more about Big Foot on Pikes Peak.